-The mono-alcohol reacts with the isocyanate function, blocking it from further reactions with the polyol (Figure 38).
+The monoalcohol reacts with the isocyanate function, blocking it from further reactions with the polyol (Figure 39).

-Figure 38: Polyurethane synthesis modified by a mono-alcohol (R3-OH).
+Figure 39: Polyurethane synthesis modified by a monoalcohol (R3-OH).

-Ten commercially available mono-alcohols have been selected and tested in the concentration range of 0.2, 0.5, 1.0, and 2.0 parts by weight (pbw) (Figure 39).
+Ten commercially available monoalcohols have been selected and tested in the concentration range of 0.2, 0.5, 1.0, and 2.0 parts by weight (pbw) (Figure 40).

 The density and compressibility of the foams have been measured and compared.
-All the characteristics were compared to a reference foam synthesized without any mono-alcohol.
+All the characteristics were compared to a reference foam synthesized without any monoalcohol.

-Figure 39: Flexible polyurethane foams, all with the concentration of mono-alcohols at the range of 0.2, 0.5, 1.0, and 2.0%.
+Figure 40: Flexible polyurethane foams, all with the concentration of monoalcohol in the range of 0.2, 0.5, 1.0, and 2.0%.

-3. 2.
-1 Effect of mono-alcohols on polyurethane bond formation a.
+3.2.1 Effect of mono-alcohols on polyurethane bond formation

+a.
 Foam height

-Figure 40 demonstrates the effect of mono-alcohol content on the height of PU foams.
-Increasing the chain length of mono-alcohols leads to an increase in the height of the foam, furthermore, the height of the foams is increasing as the concentration of mono-alcohols increases, which provides an additional degree of freedom to control foam volume, which can otherwise be affected by lower boiling point and volatility of these mono-alcohols.
-Based on the inspection, mono-alcohols appear to be more effective in forming foam, where the height is much higher than what is projected by the reference model.
+Figure 41 demonstrates the effect of monoalcohol content on the height of PU foams.
+Increasing the chain length of the monoalcohols leads to an increase in the height of the foam, furthermore, the height of the foams increases with increasing concentration of the monoalcohols, providing an additional degree of freedom to control the foam volume, which may otherwise be affected by the lower boiling point and volatility of these monoalcohols.

+Based on the inspection, monoalcohols appear to be more effective at forming foam in which the volume of the foams is much greater than the initial foaming of the reference without the addition of monoalcohols.

-Figure 40: Height of flexible polyurethane foams with methanol and ethanol at concentrations of 0.2, 0.5, 1.0, 2.0%.
+Figure 41: Height of flexible polyurethane foams with methanol and ethanol at concentrations of 0.2, 0.5, 1.0, 2.0%.